asterisk/testsuite/README.txt

               pjsip-apps/bin/ directory to 'pjsua', and place the 'pjsua' executable into a directory located in the execution path.
               $ cp pjsip-apps/bin/pjsua-x86-unknown-linux-gnu /usr/sbin/pjsua
+	    - pjsuav6
+            - If you require IPv6 support in pjsua, then after running the configure script, open the pjlib/include/pj/config_site.h file in the pjsip source and add the line

+              #define PJ_HAS_IPV6 1

+              before running the `make dep && make` command.

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------